Registration & Operation of Vehicles

 In addition to all traffic rules and regulations applicable to operating motor vehicles upon streets and highways in the State of North Carolina, the following additional rules and regulations apply to students, faculty, staff, and visitors operating motor vehicles on the campus of Coastal Carolina Community College.
 Students, faculty, staff, and visitors are responsible for any liability or damage claims arising from their negligence.

 All vehicles operated on campus must be properly registered, insured, and licensed.
 All full-time and part-time curriculum students, faculty, and staff members must register any motor vehicle to be operated on campus in the Security Services Department.
 Students who are enrolled in continuing education classes only are exempt from this registration requirement and will receive parking permits on the first day of class.
 One parking placard will be issued to each employee and student as applicable, and is to be displayed from the rear view mirror when possible.
 Each placard is issued to the permit holder and transferred between vehicles as necessary.
 The first placard will be provided at no charge; however, there will be a $5.00 replacement fee.
 Visitor parking must be for individuals who are not currently enrolled or employed.

 Maximum Speed Limit

-Notwithstanding any provision of North Carolina Law to the contrary, the maximum speed at which any vehicle shall be operated on campus is 15 miles per hour.
+Notwithstanding any provision of North Carolina law to the contrary, the maximum speed at which any vehicle shall be operated on campus is 15 miles per hour.
 It is the responsibility of every person operating a vehicle not to exceed a speed that is safe under the conditions then existing.